colgreen/Redzen/README.md

 Much of the code in Redzen began life in [SharpNEAT](../../../../colgreen/sharpneat) and other projects, and has found a new home in the Redzen library to allow for reuse of general purpose code.

-This project endeavours to provide code that is high quality, well tested, clean, performant, efficient.
+This project endeavours to provide code that is high quality, well tested, clean, performant, and memory efficient.
-The name alludes to an attempt to apply [Zen](https://en.wikipedia.org/wiki/Zen) philosophy to the creation of software.

 ## Redzen top level namespaces